Adholah96/country-information/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 Thanks to everyone whose idea and codebase was used in this project.
-Moreso to other Micronauts who have actively offered their support in bug fixing🙏
+Moreso to other Micronauts who have actively offered their support in bug fixing🙏.
+I would also like to pass my sincer gratitude to [Nelson Sakwa](<https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)>) for the sleek design that inspired the design of the app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>